Merzasphor/MWSE/docs/source/types/tes3animationData.md

 ### `weaponSpeed`

-The speed of the weapon the actor has equipped.
+The animation speed multiplier of weapon animations.
+This includes all weapon related idle, attack, and ready/unready animations.

 **Returns**: